Wyld-1/Flick/README.md

 **README.md**

-# Coda
+# Flick
-Coda is the second version of a gesture-based music controller built for Apple Watch.
+Flick is the second version of a gesture-based music controller built for Apple Watch.
 The goal is to remove the need to open your device or fumble with tiny buttons when you just want to skip a song.

 ## How it works
 Use three simple wrist gestures control your media: